jojijacobk/Node.js-Knowledge/README.md

+## NPM
+**semantic versioning**

+npm packages follow semver (semantic versioning).
+Based on the version scheme of each installed npm packages as found in package.json file, when you run `npm update` the behavior varies as follows:
+- `~` - means only patch versions (3rd position of semver) are going to be updated.
+- `^` - means both patch versions and minor versions (2nd and 3rd position of semver) are going to be updated.

+npm update will update all the packages and dependencies in the package respective of their semver schemes, and update this information in the `package-lock.json` file.
+Whereas, `package.json` file is untouched.
+So you can test the software with updated packages and if anything goes wrong, revert back to `package.json` version of software.

+**check package versions**

+- `npm list` : Lists the **installed versions** of all dependencies in this software
+- `npm list -g --depth 0` : Lists the **installed versions** of all globally installed packages
+- `npm view` : Lists the **latest versions** of all dependencies in this software
+- `npm outdated` : Lists only the dependencies in this software which are outdated

+**install package**

+Though it is useful to have some executables installed globally, in general all npm packages are recommended to be installed locally in your project directory.

+- `npm install <package> --save` : Install the <package> and add it as **dependencies** in package.json file.
+- `npm install <package> --save-dev` : Install the <package> and add it as **devDependencies** in package.json file.
+- `npm install` : Install all the dependency & devDependency packages
+- `npm install --production` : Install only dependency packages

+**npx**

+- `npx create-react-app my-app` is equivalent to `npm install create-react-app` & `create-react-app my-app`.
+With npx you can avoid the need to have the package installed before invoking its executable.
+- `npx node@10 -v` : With npx you can pick a version of package (or even node) to run a command.
+This avoids the need to use nvm for node version management.
+- `npx <Github gist url>` : It executes the piece of code present in a URL

+## Node.js

 - Like `window` is the global object in browser environment, `global` is the global object of Node.js environment.
 So, `console.log()` can be also written as `global.console.log()`.
 - Each js file is a module.
 And, you have to export variables, functions, objects into global scope if you need to access it from another module or from global space.
 - Every .js page in Node.js project is like a module.
 Invisibly behind the scenes each .js page is wrapped by a wrapper function which looks like: